kermitt2/grobid/Readme.md

 GROBID should run properly "out of the box" on Linux (64 bits), MacOS, and Windows (32 and 64 bits).

-For more information on how the tool works, on its key features and performance, visit the [GROBID documentation](http://grobid.readthedocs.org).
+For more information on how the tool works, on its key features and [benchmarking](https://grobid.readthedocs.io/en/latest/Benchmarking/), visit the [GROBID documentation](http://grobid.readthedocs.org).

 ## Demo